 Smart CFOs know that technology has changed the landscape of financial stewardship, helping businesses engage more thoroughly with the financial data available.
-Understanding the financial situation of your business is not only key to continued profitability, it’s useful in developing strategy around business issues like hiring and staffing, product development, supply chain management, and business partnerships.
-Using the right tools in your analysis helps businesses obtain more accurate information, a more thorough and clear picture of financial positioning strengths and weaknesses, and allows CFOs and other finance officers to make more education decisions.
+Understanding the financial situation of your business is not just a key to continued profitability, it’s useful in developing a strategy around business issues like hiring and staffing, product development, supply chain management, and business partnerships.
+Using the right tools in your analysis helps businesses obtain more accurate information, a more thorough and clear picture of financial positioning strengths and weaknesses, and allows CFOs and other finance officers to make more educated decisions.

 Here are some important tools – both traditional and modern digital techniques – for you to consider in your financial analysis process.

 Financial statement analysis use reported financial information to better understand both the risk and profitability of a business.
 Using annual and quarterly financial reports, a business can look at the accounting ratios in areas that dollars have been spent, lost, or earned.
 Typically, this analysis looks at profitability, liquid and available financial assets, debt, and what the business would be valued at by an estimator.
 This helps a company to understand what its current position and potential are, as well as growth or loss over time.

 Find Trends with Vertical and Horizontal Financial Analysis

 Horizontal analysis shows every financial business asset as a percentage of another.
 For instance, online sales may make up 50% of total sales, while sales make up 60% of total revenue, with licensing feeds makes up the other 40%.
 This helps businesses chart exactly where money is being made and spent and how it all contributes to the whole.